 I opened the cover carefully, ran through the pages one after another, and slowly began to understand what T had told me before, “You should see his photos along with the titles and captions.
 Together, they make beautiful sense!”
 Even to my Chinese-blind eyes, the photos started to tell stories already.
 I burst into laughter when I saw the photo with the title “犇”.
 This Chinese character, formed of three 牛s (‘cows’), means ‘to run’; ironically, inside the photo were three cows, not running but peacefully crouching on the prairie!
 Haha, what a sense of humor!
 Continue reading 2017 HON Visual Art Exhibition: A Time and Space Travel to the Mind of Wallace Chung

-The month of August has come and go with no news regarding any of the air dates for Wallace’s two previously wrapped up dramas (Memories of Love and Liang Sheng).
+The month of August has come and gone with no news regarding any of the air dates for Wallace’s two previously wrapped up dramas (Memories of Love and Liang Sheng).
 Hence, August was a quiet month for Wallace.
 Luckily, he decided to continue his “Sing For Life” concert tour and we got lots of photos to share.

 Wallace held his concert this time in Nanjing, China on the 26th of this month.
 His last concert was almost a year ago in Beijing on 9th September, 2016.
 Continue reading AUGUST 2017 NEWS UPDATE: Nanjing Concert Edition